SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

  - _We had good success using Slack and Zoom to teach a course this summer.
 We also used pre-recorded videos for asynchronous information delivery._ - SESYNC Data Science Team

+ - _A combination of short Zoom meetings with discussion in Google Docs to refine research questions proved useful.
+Team member did not engage on Zoom meetings, but lots of engagement on the Google Docs._ - Diversity in Eco-Function Pursuit